 Focus on Reflection and Inquiry

 Our students learn to become truly reflective educators who are able to continuously assess and improve their own professional practice.
-A master's research project trains students as action researchers who can systematically study and solve problems they encounter in their classrooms.

-Emphasis on the Social Contexts of Education
+Emphasis on Social Contexts of Education

 An informal gathering of prospective students, staff, instructors and current students.